 To be successful as a runner (and by successful I mean: not miserable) you have to have the right pair of shoes.
 I’d argue that this is the most important piece of trail running gear for beginners and experienced runners alike.
-I’m often asked “well, what is the best pair of shoes?”.
-The answer is…it varies from runner to runner.
-While feet aren’t as unique as finger prints, there are many variables from person to person.
-Are your feet wide, or narrow?
-Do you overpronate, or supinate?
-Do you have collapsed, flat arches or high arches?
-(To learn more about these terms, check out the post 5 Running Shoe Mistakes You Could Be Making Right Now.)

 What sort of terrain will you be running on?
 If you’re starting out on relatively flat, smooth, carriage road type trails, you can probably get away with a road shoe.
-If you’ll be tackling technical single track, you’re going to want a rock plate and some aggressive tread.
+If you’ll be tackling technical single track, or running trails with significant vertical gain and loss, you’re going to want a rock plate and some aggressive tread.

-On trails, you are more likely to end up stomping through a puddle, or with debris in your shoes, or even sliding around in your shoe on climbs and descents: all things that can cause friction and hot spots on your feet.
+On trails, you are more likely to end up stomping through a puddle (even in great weather conditions), or with debris in your shoes, or even sliding around in your shoe on climbs and descents: all things that can cause friction and hot spots on your feet.

 Personally, I’m a fan of merino wool socks designed for runners, such as those from Darn Tough or Feetures! brand socks (affiliate links).
 The wool naturally wicks water and sweat away quickly, while maintaining the fit and integrity of the sock.

-Many trail runners may disagree with me on this one.
-But my philosophy is “happy feet = happy runner”.
+One of my favorite running tips to share with new runners is the saying “happy feet = happy runner”.
 Gaiters are an inexpensive piece of equipment designed to go around your ankle and over the opening of your shoes.

 All runners are going to want lightweight, moisture wicking apparel suitable for the temperatures you are running in.
 When it comes to trail running, things can get a little more…messy.

 There’s a higher potential to fall, run into vegetation that wants to tear at your clothing, or otherwise just get dirty.

 Trail running can often take more effort than road running; your normal 4 mile time might take longer on trails.
 You’re going to want to bring water (or some sort of hydration) with you.

 Quality Headlamp or Light Source

 Unfortunately, quality lights come with a price tag.
-This, however, is one that I recommend splurging on, even as a beginner.
-A good, quality lamp can make the difference between a scary and potentially hazardous night time running experience, and an enjoyable, safe run.
+This, however, is a piece of trail running gear that I recommend splurging on, even as a beginner.
+A high quality headlamp, waist lamp, or handheld can make the difference between a scary and potentially hazardous night time running experience, and an enjoyable, safe run.